 Carbon monoxide (CO) is a colorless, odorless, and poisonous gas that results from the incomplete combustion of fuels, such as natural or liquefied petroleum (LP) gas, gasoline, oil, wood, coal, and other fuels.
 The health effects related to CO depend upon its concentration in blood, which, in turn, depends upon its concentration in air, an individual's duration of exposure, and an individual's general health.
-Carbon monoxide combines with the body's hemoglobin (Hb) with an affinity about 250 times that of oxygen, forming carboxyhemoglobin (COHb) and interfering with oxygen transport, delivery, and use.
-Generally, there are no perceptible health effects or symptoms in healthy individuals at COHb levels below 10 percent.
-Symptoms associated with blood levels at or above 10 percent COHb include headache, fatigue, nausea, and cognitive impairment.
-Loss of consciousness, coma, and death can occur at COHb levels greater than 20 percent; but for healthy adults, CO deaths typically require levels above 50 percent COHb.4
+Carbon monoxide combines with the body's hemoglobin (Hb) with an affinity about 250 times that of oxygen, forming carboxyhemoglobin (COHb) and interfering with oxygen uptake, delivery, and use by the cells.
+Generally, no perceptible health effects or symptoms in healthy individuals occur at COHb levels below 10 percent.
+Symptoms associated with blood levels at or above 10 percent COHb include: headache, fatigue, nausea, and cognitive impairment.
+Loss of consciousness, coma, and death can occur at COHb levels greater than 20 percent; but for healthy adults, CO deaths typically require levels above 50 percent COHb.
+Staff notes that during exposure to rapidly rising, high CO levels (as can result with exposure to exhaust from gasoline-powered, engine-driven tools), sudden extreme hypoxia can result in rapid incapacitation and loss of consciousness that prevent exposed individuals from leaving the CO environment.

 Some symptoms of CO poisoning may mimic common illnesses, such as influenza or colds.
-Thus, there likely is a high incidence of initial misdiagnosis by physicians and victims (Long and Saltzman, 1995).
+Thus, a possibility of initial misdiagnosis by physicians and victims exists (Long and Saltzman, 1995).
 Frequently, patients are unaware of exposures, and health care providers may not always consider CO poisoning as a cause of such nonspecific symptoms.
 COHb formation is reversible, as are some clinical symptoms of CO poisoning.
 However, some delayed neurological effects that develop after severe poisonings, especially those involving prolonged unconsciousness, may not be reversible.
 Prompt medical attention is important to reduce the risk of permanent damage.

 Any fuel-burning appliance can be a potential source of fatal or hazardous CO levels.
-Fuels, such as natural and LP gas, kerosene, oil, coal, and wood can produce large amounts of CO when there is insufficient oxygen available for combustion.
+Fuels, such as natural and LP gas, kerosene, oil, coal, and wood can produce large amounts of CO when insufficient oxygen is available for combustion.
 Consumer products that burn kerosene, oil, coal, or wood (such as wood stoves, oil boilers, and kerosene heaters) often produce an irritating smoke that can alert the victim to a potentially hazardous situation.
-EDTs powered by gasoline engines produce large amounts of CO, even in locations where there is sufficient oxygen available for combustion; however, EDTs may not emit an irritating exhaust smoke.
-Other fuels, such as charcoal briquettes and pressed wood-chip logs, produce relatively smokeless fires, even at times of inefficient combustion.
-In these cases, victims receive no obvious sensory warning that can alert the victim to a potentially hazardous situation.
-Another hazard scenario presents when gas appliances are not vented properly or are malfunctioning.
+EDTs powered by gasoline engines produce large amounts of CO, even in locations where sufficient oxygen is available for combustion.
+However, EDTs may not emit an irritating exhaust smoke.
+Other fuels, such as charcoal briquettes and pressed wood-chip logs produce relatively smokeless fires, even at times of inefficient combustion.
+In these cases, victims receive no obvious sensory warning that can alert victims to a potentially hazardous situation.
+Another hazard scenario is present when gas appliances are not vented properly or are malfunctioning.
 Natural and LP gas burn more efficiently and cleanly, compared to other forms of fuel.
 However, in circumstances of poor maintenance, inadequate ventilation, or faulty exhaust pathways, natural and LP gas appliances may emit potentially lethal amounts of CO without any irritating fumes.
 Again, many victims may be unaware of a potential problem.

-4 Inkster S.E.
+&lt;sup>3 Inkster S.E.
 Health hazard assessment of CO poisoning associated with emissions from a portable, 5.5 kilowatt, gasoline-powered generator.
 Washington, D.C.: U.S. Consumer Product Safety Commission, 2004.